irisdum/sent2_cloud_remover/README.md

 Using gdalbuildvrt a VRT file is created creating first a mosaic for each image bands.
 Then another VRT file is made merging the required bands together :

+## Training a Model
+The cycle GAN model used is defined in models/clean_gan.py In order to train a model two yaml should be modified, examples available in GAN_confs :
+- model.yaml
+- train.yaml
+Then running gan_train.sh path_to_model_yaml path_to_train_yaml will start the training job

+Notebooks will soon be released showing examples of the results

+### Normalization of the data

+Before training the model, it is recommended to rescale your data between 0 and 1.
+Different way of rescaling have been studied.
+By default :  a normalization of S2 bands is done.
+For each band min and max are computed on the batch